Living Neural Network Dynamics

 • Actin Dynamics as a Multiscale Integrator of Cellular Guidance Cues

-Abby Bull, PhD Student, Physics
+Dr. Abby Bull, Physics

 with Prof. Min Zhao (UC Davis) and Prof. Quan Qing (ASU)